Anastasiia Mulmina

-Anastasiia Kostiantynivna Mulmina (Анастасія Костянтинівна Мульміна, born 27 April 1997) is a Ukrainian group rhythmic gymnast.
+Anastasiia Kostiantynivna Mulmina (Анастасія Костянтинівна Мульміна, born 27 April 1997) is a Ukrainian retired rhythmic gymnast.
 She is the 2012 European Junior bronze medalist in ball.

 Career

 Junior

 In 2009, Mulmina moved from Nikopol, Dnipropetrovsk Oblast, into the School of Olympic Reserve until in 2011, she began training under the Deriugins School (also known as the Deriugina School).
 She competed in level 4 (Gymnast born 1996~1997) at the 2009 Pader-Gymnastics Cup in Paderborn, Germany, finished 3rd in the all-around ahead of Azeri gymnast Lala Yusifova.
 On April 1–4, Mulmina competed at the 2011 Junior Irina Deleanu Trophy finished 4th in all-around, she qualified to 4 apparatus finals: she ranked 3rd in ball and hoop, 2nd in ribbon, 4th in clubs.

 On March 16–18, Mulmina won team silver medal at the 2012 Kyiv Junior World Cup with Eleonora Romanova.
 Then Mulmina and Eleonora Romanova competed at the 2012 European Junior Championships were Team Ukraine finished 4th, she qualified to 2 event finals taking a bronze medal in ball and finished 6th in clubs.
 On June 14–17, Mulmina burst onto the junior international scene at the 2012 Junior Irina Deleanu Trophy where she won gold in the all-around and event finals in hoop, ball, clubs and ribbon.
 On September 28–30, Mulmina together with teammates Ganna Rizatdinova and Viktoria Mazur represented Team Deriugins School at the Aeon Cup in Tokyo, Japan, Mulmina finished 4th in junior individual all-around finals behind Azeri gymnast Marina Durunda with team Ukraine taking 4th in the overall standings.